 The blitz is basically an all-out attack on your opponent’s checkers.
-The aim is to keep your opponent’s checkers on the bar while moving your own checkers into your inner table as quickly as possible.
+The aim is to keep your opponent’s checkers on the bar while moving your own checkers into your home board as quickly as possible.
 As you enter more and more checkers into your inner table it becomes more difficult for your opponent to re-enter.
-The perfect blitz occurs when you occupy all six points of your inner table therefore making it impossible to re-enter from the bar.
+The perfect blitz occurs when you occupy all six points of your home board, therefore, making it impossible to re-enter from the bar.
 Your opponent is then forced to wait until a point becomes clear when you are bearing off.

 The best time to employ the blitz is when you hit one of your opponent’s checkers during an early move and they fail to re-enter from the bar.
 As you build points within your inner table continue to hit your opponent’s checkers so they are in a constant battle to re-enter the board.